Huckins 78' (PT-95) 20th scale PT Boat Hull

 Then start with keel E on a flat surface and glue keel D on top (with no glue where the prop shaft angled section is, between ribs 17 and 18), line up the rib slots and make sure that the rib slot (upper) side is straight and square to the cutting board.
 The lower side is angled and gets smaller from keel E to keel A.

-Cut out the angled propshaft area on keel D only, between ribs 17 and 18, don't cut into keel E.
+Cut out the angled propshaft area on keel D only, between ribs 17 and 18, take care not to cut into keel E.

 Glue keel C on top of keel D and E (again, no glue where the angled prop shaft area is).